bifravst/bifravst/docs/firmware/Protocol.md

 will be an interesting observation: the reindeers are only walking along ridges, but never in valleys.
 The reason is not because they don't like the valley, but because the cellular signal does not reach deep down into remote valleys.
-The GPS signal howere will be received there from the tracker because satellites are high on the horizon and can send their signal down into the valley.
+The GPS signal however will be received there from the tracker because satellites are high on the horizon and can send their signal down into the valley.

 There are many scenarios where cellular connection might not be available or unreliable but reading sensors work.
 Robust ultra-mobile IoT products therefore